defmacro-jam/euler/README.md

 Not as clumsy or as random as a blaster.
 An elegant language for a more civilized age...

-And if I can't use it at work I may as well use it for fun.
+I figure if I can't use it at work I may as well use it for fun.